-Key audit matter - Banking arrangements in Investment in associate (Melody Dairies)

-Clover holds a 41.9% equity interest in Melody Dairies a New Zealand entity which is presented as an investment in an associate in the financial statements.

-The equity accounted carrying amount of the investment is disclosed in note 11 as \$11,816,000 (2021: \$13,072,000).
+Key audit matter - Banking arrangements in Investment in associate (Melody Dairies) How our audit addressed this matter Clover holds a 41.9% equity interest in Melody Dairies a New Zealand entity which is presented as an investment in an associate in the financial statements.
+The equity accounted carrying amount of the investment is disclosed in note 11 as \$11,662 (2022: \$11,816).
 During the year there was breach of a covenant within a banking facility agreement held by Melody Dairies.
-The total value of the borrowings held by Melody Dairies is \$NZ22.1m with the bank of New Zealand .

-The presence of a covenant breach can lead to the total borrowings falling due within 12 months and were this to happen Clover and the other partners would be required to fund their share of these borrowings.
+The total value of the borrowings held by Melody Dairies is \$NZ20.8m (2022: \$NZ22.1m) with the bank of New Zealand.
+The presence of a covenant breach can lead to the total borrowings falling due within 12 months Our procedures included but were not limited to: Confirming our understanding of the terms and conditions of the banking facility agreement held by Melody Dairies including the potential consequences of a covenant breach; Reviewing the financial performance and cashflow position of Melody Dairies as at 30 June 2023; Discussions with the Board and Management of Clover in relation to their understanding of the banking relationship Melody Dairies has and the consequences if these borrowings fell due within 12 months; The presence of a covenant breach can lead to the total borrowings falling due within 12 months and were this to happen Clover and the other partners would be required to fund their share of these borrowings.
+Noting that whilst the bank has not provided a formal written waiver at the date of this audit report, it is the view of the board that the banking relationship remains strong and there is no intention to action the consequences of this